-Within the scope under the Policy of the variable remuneration of management staff, in the column "Undeferred cash bonus" of the table above there is presented the undeferred part, awarded January 21-st, 2013.
-The remaining, deferred part - consisting of cash bonus and bonus in the form of the Bank's Phantom Shares - will be paid in three tranches in years 2014-2016.
-The detailed numerical disclosure in this area is planned to be presented in the Report "Information on capital adequacy of the Capital Group of Bank Handlowy w Warszawie S.A. as at 31 December 2013".
+Within the scope under the Policy of the variable remuneration of management staff, in the column "Undeferred cash bonus" of the table above there is presented the undeferred part, awarded January 20, 2014.
+The remaining, deferred part - consisting of cash bonus and bonus in the form of the Bank's Phantom Shares - will be paid in three tranches in years 2015-2017 and is given in the values of which cost 2013 in accordance with the Annual Consolidated Financial Statements of the Capital Group of Bank Handlowy w Warszawie S.A. for the financial year ended 31 December 2013.

 There were no reductions of wages - awarded within the Policy of the variable remuneration of management Staff - within the correction connected with the results.
-The wages awarded within this Policy did not include persons which had taken up and / or finished the employment.